supremeimposter/My-Vault/DiscreteMathematics/Propositional-Logic/Propositional Logic.md

 ## Propositional Variables

-A propositional variables holds a proposition and evaluates to either true or false.
+- A propositional variables holds a proposition and evaluates to either true or false.
+- There are only two truth values : True, False

 ## Types of Proposition